By Vince Guerrieri

 There’s no better time to pack a picnic lunch and dine alfresco.
 With Ohio’s size, variety of climates and rural traditions, it’s easy to pack a picnic basket full of foods from our very own state.
 Check out some Ohio-made and Ohio-inspired bites!

-Since Serbian immigrants came up with a unique twist on fried chicken, this city in Summit County has billed itself as the ‘Fried Chicken Capital of the World.’
-(It’s even the topic of a recent book).
+Since Serbian immigrants came up with a unique twist on fried chicken, Barberton in Summit County has billed itself as the 'Fried Chicken Capital of the World' (it’s even the topic of a book).
 One of those foods that can be eaten at room temperature and with your hands, fried chicken is ideal for picnic fare.
-Real Barberton chicken can be found in several locations throughout the town.
+Real Barberton chicken can be found in several locations throughout the town, like at Whitehouse Chicken.

 What’s a picnic without potato or pasta salad?
 Pick some up at Dionne’s Meats in Parma (they also have a stand in the West Side Market in Cleveland).
 Dionne’s also offers homemade sausage and hot dogs.
 And if you’re looking for hot dog toppings… keep reading.

-A condiment for sandwiches or hot dogs, Bertman’s has been a staple at League Park, Cleveland Stadium and now Progressive Field.
+A condiment for sandwiches or hot dogs, Bertman’s has been a staple.
 The mustard is a blend of sweet and tangy flavors, offering a little kick without being overpowering.